ANALYSIS-Stepped up Chinese scrutiny increases investment risk of 'Beast' Ant | Business

 Starting as a payments processor in 2004, Ant built an empire by offering its users short-term loans that are credited within minutes and selling insurance and investment products.
 Ant is targeting a valuation of about $250 billion or more in its IPO, similar to the market cap of Industrial and Commercial Bank of China, the No.1 bank by assets globally.

 Adding to the risk for potential investors in Ant, the U.S. State Department has submitted a proposal for the Trump administration to add Ant to a trade blacklist, Reuters reported earlier on Thursday.
-And in an indication of the regulatory challenges ahead at home, Li Wei, PBOC's technology department head, addressing a conference organised by Ant last month, warned banks on their reliance on tech platforms.
+And in an indication of the regulatory challenges ahead at home, Li Wei, PBOC's technology department head, during an address at a conference organised by Ant last month, warned banks on their reliance on tech platforms.

 "No matter how the form of financial businesses evolves ... financial institutions should never outsource their key licensed financial credentials to others, and all financial businesses should be licensed and under regulations," Li said.